-23 Jul Lawn Care During The Hot Summer Months
+23 Jul Seattle Lawn Care During The Hot Summer Months

-Taking care of your lawn during summer can be stressful especially when you have an inefficient lawn care program.
+Seattle lawn care during the summer can be stressful especially when you have an inefficient lawn care program.
 It is the things we do before and during this season that determine the overall health and appearance of your lawn.
 Regardless of weather conditions, extreme temperatures and soil type, understanding the ideal growing conditions for your lawn will make it easier for you to maintain a healthy lawn.
 Below are seven summer lawn care tips that can help you mitigate the seasonal damage on your lawn.

 - Lawn mowing